M31-Capital/Investment_Theses/english/Arweave(AR).md

 ## Competitors

-* Traditional competitors – AWS Cloud, Microsoft Azzure, Google Cloud
+* Traditional competitors: AWS Cloud, Microsoft Azzure, Google Cloud
-* Crypto Competitors – Filecoin, Siacoin, Storj
+* Crypto Competitors: Filecoin, Siacoin, Storj

 ## Technology:

-## Arweave’s blockchain and tokenomic model run on 4 core components:
+# Arweave’s blockchain and tokenomic model run on 4 core components:

 **Blockweave:**
 In the case of blockweave, unlike other blockchains, nodes do not need to download the whole previous blockchain to begin to fulfil key network functions – which is made possible using block hash lists and active wallet lists.
 When new nodes join the network – they download the current block and receive the entire wallet list as well as the block hash lists.